 For Special Issues, accepted manuscripts are published and held online as ASAP publications with a DOI.
 When all the manuscripts are online, they are assembled in a specific journal issue with all other contributions for that Special Issue.

 For Virtual Special Issues, accepted manuscripts are published online as ASAP publications with a DOI and published in the next available journal issue (with full citation).
-Later, when all contributions are online, all articles to the Virtual Special Issue are gathered into an online collection.
+Later, when all contributions are online, all articles to the Virtual Special Issue are gathered into an online compilation.

 Throughout the rest of these guidelines, we will use the term "Special Issue" but these guidelines would also be applicable to Virtual Special Issues.

-What role does a Guest Editor play?
+What Role Does a Guest Editor Play?

 Some ACS journals utilize Guest Editors to help organize Special Issues.
 For guest edited Special Issues, ACS follows guidelines from the Committee on Publication Ethics.
 Guest Editors can add scientific expertise that complements the existing expertise of the editorial board and can help expand the network of potential authors to be invited to contribute to a Special Issue.
 Through this role, Guest Editors can expand their own network and work closely with journal editors to gain insight into the editorial process.

-What are the Responsibilities of a Guest Editor at ACS?
+What Are the Responsibilities of a Guest Editor at ACS?

 Guest Editors may either submit a proposal for a Special Issue (see details below) or a journal may invite a Guest Editor(s) to guest edit a Special Issue.
 Guest Editors work closely with the Managing Editor, Editor-in-Chief (EIC) and/or Associate Editor(s) (AEs) of the journal throughout the process.